WLJSTeam/wljs-docs/docs/frontend/Advanced/Frontend interpretation/WLJS Functions.md

 }
 ```

-It is extremely useful, when it comes to the dynamic updates of some graph, plot.
+It is extremely useful, when it comes to the updates of some graph, plot.
 There is no need to redraw everything, but perform some lightweight operations

 ```js
 core.ListLinePlotly = (args, env) => {